 There are hundreds, perhaps even thousands of food blogs out there.
 All of them are packed with creative recipes and handy cooking tips.
 They are a great source of cooking inspiration and information, that’s why we visit them frequently.

-In this article we visit some of the these food blogs and take a look behind the scenes.
+In this article, we visit some of these food blogs and take a look behind the scenes.
 We contacted them with a simple question: “what is your favorite kitchen equipment”?
 You’ll find the results here…

-Cookie is actually the name of her dog, a grey-and-black speckled mutt (she adopted him a few years ago).
-Appareantly she is also an excellent crumb catcher.
+A cookie is actually the name of her dog, a gray-and-black speckled mutt (she adopted him a few years ago).
+Apparently, she is also an excellent crumb catcher.